NonNon-Works/nonnon-sheet-docs/EN/create-custom-cell.md

 {% endcolumn %}

 {% column %}
-The following demonstrates a custom cell implementation using date input cells as an example.
+The following example demonstrates a custom cell using a simple date type.
 {% endcolumn %}
 {% endcolumns %}